Environmental report 2019-20

 Procurement of goods and services

 Transport energy reported by the department relates to two types of fleet vehicles used: passenger vehicles (less than 3.5 tonnes) and other vehicles (larger than 3.5 tonnes).
-Total transport energy decreased 10%, resulting in a 9% reduction in transport related emissions.
+Total transport energy decreased 6%, but there was a 2% increase in transport related emissions.
+Due to increase in usage of diesel fuel and the reduction in kilometres travelled.

-Passenger vehicles continue to account for 82% of the department’s transport energy use.
-The number of fleet vehicles in this category decreased over the reporting period, energy use also decreased by eight per cent and distance travelled decreased by twelve percent, the energy intensity (i.e., energy consumption per kilometre travelled measured in MJ/km) decreased by eleven per cent from 3.62 to 3.21 in 2017-18 which was effected by the decrease in fleet vehicles.
+Passenger vehicles account for 89% of the department’s transport energy use.
+Energy use increased by six per cent and distance travelled decreased by eight percent, which can be attributed in some part to the COVID 19 Pandemic with a significant reduction in usage since March 2020.
+The energy intensity (i.e., energy consumption per kilometre travelled measured in MJ/km) increased by 4% per cent from 3.63 to 3.79 in 2019-20 which is due to change in fuel type to diesel and the decrease in kilometres travelled.

-In 2017-18, the department reported a total energy use of 1,305 GJ within the other transport category, which accounted for 18% of total transport energy use.
-The number of department vehicles larger than 3.5 tonnes reduced to seven in 2017-18, and they consumed less diesel fuel compared to 2016-17 due to lower mileage.
+In 2019-20 the department reported a total energy use of 513 GJ within the other transport category, which accounted for 11% of total transport energy use.
+The number of department vehicles larger than 3.5 tonnes remained at seven in 2019-20, but they consumed less diesel fuel compared to 2018-19 due to lower mileage.
+Improved and more accurate odometer readings when vehicles were being refuelled contributed to this result.

 Access more Annual reports